ypereirareis/ypereirareis.github.io/_posts/2015-05-28-elasticsearch-foselasticabundle-symfony-index-aliases-and-zero-downtime.markdown

 ## Conclusion

 Elasticsearch/elastic is a fantastic tool to make search easy and awesome.
-Coupled with other tools (marvel, kiban, logstash,...) of the elastic company, the possibilities are limitless.
+Coupled with other tools (marvel, kibana, logstash,...) of the elastic company, the possibilities are limitless.